 |Combined Power Consumption||4.3 km/kWh|

-The Genesis G80’s solar roof can produce 730 Wh of electricity on an average per day in optimal condition.
-At this rate, charging for 5.8 hours per day (based on South Korea’s average daily sunshine), a Genesis G80 electric fitted with 19-inch wheels and equipped with a solar roof can secure an additional driving range of up to about 1,150 km.
+The Genesis G80 EV’s solar roof can produce 730 Wh of electricity on an average per day in optimal condition.
+At this rate, charging for 5.8 hours per day (based on South Korea’s average daily sunshine), a Genesis G80 electric fitted with 19-inch wheels and equipped with a solar roof can secure an additional driving range of up to 1,150 km.

 In a decade, the solar roof could gradually shift from a lifestyle statement to a more practical solution that recharges the car’s primary battery and prevent discharge accidents.
 Given the limitations in the technology, the least a Genesis G80 EV driver can expect from the roof cells is assistance to the vehicle’s auxiliary electrical systems like the cabin lights, air conditioner, and the black box camera.

-In the launch market of South Korea, the Genesis Electrified G80 comes in a single fully-loaded trim, at KRW 88,190,000, which converts to about EUR 65,000.
+In South Korea, the Genesis Electrified G80 comes in a single fully-loaded trim.
 Full LED lighting, 19-inch Turbine spoke-type wheels, double-glazed soundproof glass, and heated mirrors are standard.
-The solar roof is an optional feature costing KRW 1,400,000 (about EUR 1,000).
+The solar roof is an optional feature costing KRW 1,400,000 (about EUR 1,028).

-The G80 Electrified has managed to make a fairly big splash in the S.Korean market selling more than 2,000 units already since its launch on July 7, as per BusinessKorea.
-The luxury EV market has been dominated by imported brands and the 2,000 units ordered in the first three weeks has made the G80 the best-selling luxury EV in South Korea.
-For context, the Porsche sold 912 units of the Taycan, Mercedes EQC 400 managed 337 units in sales, 126 units of the Audi e-tron were sold and Jaguar sold 22 units of the I-Pace.
+The Genesis Electrified G80 has managed to make a fairly big splash in the domestic market at launch, selling more than 2,000 units in one month, BusinessKorea reported in August 2021.
+Imported brands have dominated the luxury EV market, and the 2,000 units ordered in the first three weeks made the G80 the best-selling luxury EV in South Korea initially.
+For context, the Porsche sold 912 units of the Taycan, Mercedes EQC 400 managed 337 units in sales, 126 units of the Audi e-tron were sold, and Jaguar sold 22 units of the I-Pace.
 Tesla, as well, also sold just 18 units of the Model S and 20 units of the Model X.